-9 Ways to Avoid an Accident While Driving in Snow and Ice
+9 Ways to Avoid an Auto Accident While Driving in Snow and Ice

-Driving in snow and ice causes about 156,000 auto crashes every year and over 1,800 deaths, according to federal data on winter driving.
-Fortunately, you have some control over these dangers and can increase your chances of staying safe this winter.
+Driving in snow and ice causes about 156,000 auto accidents every year and over 1,800 deaths, according to federal data on winter driving.
+Fortunately, you have some control over these dangers and can increase your chances of staying safe this winter, especially while driving on rural roads and highways.

-9 Steps to Safety When Driving in Winter
+9 Safe Driving Tips When Driving in Winter

 1. When You Start to Slide, Ride the Skid